-How do I terminate all my resources before closing my AWS account?
+How do I terminate active resources that I no longer need on my AWS account?

-I want to terminate all my active resources before I close my AWS account.
+I want to terminate active resources that I no longer need.

 To terminate your active resources for some commonly used AWS services, do the following:

-- You might be charged for Elastic IP addresses even after you terminate all your Amazon EC2 instances.
+- You might be charged for Elastic IP addresses even after you terminate all your EC2 instances.
 You can stop the charges by releasing the IP address.
-For more information, see Why am I being billed for Elastic IP addresses when all Amazon EC2 my instances are terminated?
+For more information, see Why am I being billed for Elastic IP addresses when all my Amazon EC2 instances are terminated?

-Note: The Amazon EBS root device volumes are automatically deleted when you terminate your Amazon EC2 instances.
+Note: The Amazon EBS root device volumes are automatically deleted when you terminate your EC2 instances.

 Note: Be sure that the Server access logging for your Amazon S3 bucket is disabled before deleting the objects in the bucket.
 Otherwise, logs might be immediately written to your bucket after you delete your bucket's objects.
-For more information, see How do I enable server access logging for an S3 bucket?
+For more information, see Enabling Amazon S3 server access logging.

-- If you have an Amazon S3 bucket that was created by AWS Elastic Beanstalk, you must first delete the Bucket Policy from the Permissions section of the bucket properties in the Amazon S3 console.
+- If you have an Amazon S3 bucket that was created by AWS Elastic Beanstalk, then you must first delete the Bucket Policy.
+The Bucket Policy is located in the Permissions section of the bucket properties in the Amazon S3 console.
 For more information, see Using Elastic Beanstalk with Amazon S3.

-Note: If you delete a bucket that Elastic Beanstalk created in your account, and you still have existing applications and running environments in the corresponding Region, then your applications might not function accurately.
+Note: If you delete a bucket created by Elastic Beanstalk and you still have existing applications and running environments in the corresponding Region, then your applications might not function accurately.